kirkpatrickprice/PIIDigger/WINDOWS_RELEASES.md

-# Windows Binaries
+# Windows Releases
 ## Some general notes
-The ZIP file above contains a standalone, 64-bit version of PIIDigger:
+Each release consists a standalone, 64-bit version of PIIDigger delivered as a ZIP file:
 * It does not require any installation.
 Just download and unzip it.
 * There will be a `piddigger.exe` and an `_internal` folder.
 Both the EXE and the folder are required to run.
 * If using PIIDigger on multiple systems